-PLB 802 – Evolution Discussion Group (Reading 1, Reading 2, Reading List)
+PLB 802 – Evolution Discussion Group (Current theme: Applied evolutionary biology)

 A graduate seminar that is also open to postdocs and faculty.
 Sessions will either center around a talk on ongoing research or discussion of readings from the literature.
 The goals are to increase interaction among students, postdocs, and faculty with interests in evolution who are scattered across campus and across the state (KBS), to provide a forum for feedback, and to learn more about what different groups are doing.

 2011 – QTL

 2013 – Adaptation to spatially and temporally variable environments

 2015 – Distribution of effect sizes at adaptive loci

 PLB 849 – Evolutionary Biology (Syllabi: Overall, Conner’s Half)

 Major conceptual, theoretical and empirical questions in evolutionary biology.
 Readings and lectures are synthesized in student discussions and papers.

 ZOL/PLB 440 – Field Ecology and Evolution (Syllabus) [Not offered in 2021]

 A field-based, problem solving course designed for advanced undergraduate and beginning graduate students.
 Students are introduced to conceptual and practical research approaches in ecology and evolution through a variety of field studies on plants and animals.
 Research projects are co-designed by students and faculty.